Wqing35/phenomics/README.md

 ## Monthly Impact Factor (Update monthly)

-> Monthly citation / (Number of published papers in 2021 and 2022)
+> Monthly citations / (Number of published papers in 2021 and 2022)

 ![each_month_IF.png](https://gitee.com/telogen/Journal-Phenomics/raw/master/figures/each_month_IF.png)